 Leica M Typ 262 vs Nikon D40

 The Leica M (Typ 262) and the Nikon D40 are two digital cameras that were announced, respectively, in November 2015 and November 2006.
-The M Typ 262 is a rangefinder-style mirrorless camera, while the D40 is a DSLR.
+The M Typ 262 is a rangefinder-focusing mirrorless camera, while the D40 is a DSLR.
 The cameras are based on a full frame (M Typ 262) and an APS-C (D40) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M (Typ 262) and the Nikon D40?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Leica M Typ 262 and the Nikon D40 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.